 Will I be interviewed as part of the application process?

 How would joining the Competitive Advantage benefit me?

 As a college undergraduate, you’ll gain the skills to focus your interest and craft your career path.
 What’s the best way to launch your career?
 Is graduate education an option?
 How do you find internships?
 Is my resume the best it can be?
 We give you the tools to answer these questions, while introducing you to a valuable network of corporate partners and Consortium alumni who can help you succeed.
 Plus, corporate partners seeking to fill internships will conduct interviews.

 We have a longstanding commitment to diversity and inclusion and an admirable track record for fulfilling our mission.
 Our deep connections with our member schools and to our corporate partners also set us apart.
 Our program is funded through corporate sponsorships, reducing the financial burden for students.

 You mentioned corporate partners and member schools, what do you mean?

 Support for Competitive Advantage comes from a number of U.S. companies and member schools.
-These companies support diversity and recognize the importance of an inclusive workforce that represents the customers they serve.
+These organizations support diversity and recognize the importance of an inclusive environment that represents the constituents they serve.
 They provide funding so they can have a chance to meet you and provide tools for your success.